Is your site performing as well as it could?

 Additionally, marketers may want to promote seasonal items similar to that of their in-store merchandising efforts, or business operators may want to push higher margin goods.
 Therefore, a relevant search system must also be able to take these factors into account and provide custom ranking that can be adjusted to meet these needs over time.

 Many of these algorithms are still clunky, however.
-Some algorithms, though, like Algolia’s, take into account factors such as the importance of the matching attribute and the proximity of the keywords.
+To improve this, some algorithms take into account the importance of the matching attribute and the proximity of the keywords.
 By doing so, the search results are much more likely to be relevant to users than general purpose search algorithms.

 Optimizing a website’s search relevancy is a complex and ongoing process.
-It requires not only providing results that match users’ queries, but also providing personalized results and meeting specific business needs.
+It requires not only providing results that match users’ queries, but also provides them personalized results while also meeting your own specific business needs.
 Further, as users move more toward voice-enabled devices and digital assistants, businesses will have to figure out how to provide a new type of interface that can speak naturally with users.

-To provide all of these features to your customers, you’ll need a search as a service partner that provides all the industry best practices out of the box.
-Learn how Algolia can help provide a personalized and relevant search experience for your users.
+To provide all of these features to your customers, you’ll need a search-as-a-service partner that provides all the industry best practices and state of the art capabilities out of the box.
+Better relevance makes a huge difference in whether a customer — on a website or intranet — walks away with a good search or bad search experience.